-- 1. SchoolWorks communicates with the school to determine site visit dates and introduces school leadership to the SRP progress monitoring review protocol. - 2.
-The SchoolWorks project manager works with the school to begin establishing a specific schedule for the site visit.
+- 1. SchoolWorks communicates with the school to determine site visit dates and introduces school leadership to the SRP review protocol. - 2.
+SchoolWorks works with the school to begin establishing a specific schedule for the site visit.
 The project manager remains available to answer any questions and to work with the school to ensure that documents needed for the SRP are available in a timely manner. - 3.
-SchoolWorks creates a draft schedule of interviews, finalizes the schedule with the school input, and sends a copy of the schedule to the school and members of the team. - 4.
-The school uses the School Task Checklist (see Appendix A) to ensure that all preparation is completed prior to the site visit. - 5.
+SchoolWorks creates a draft schedule of interviews and classroom visits, finalizes the schedule withe school input, and sends a copy of the schedule to the school and members of the team. - 4.
+The school uses the School Task Checklist (see Appendix A) to ensure that all preparation is complete prior to the site visit. - 5.
 SchoolWorks sends a copy of the protocol, the schedule, classroom visit tool, interview questions, and documents (including the State Review Panel's document review) for pre-visit analysis to the other team members.